 - remaining butter see above

-1. Preheat oven to 350˚F. Spray an 8 inch baking dish with cooking spray.
+Preheat oven to 350˚F. Spray an 8-inch baking dish with cooking spray.
 Set aside

-2. For the pecans, combine pecans, 2 teaspoons of the maple syrup and 1 teaspoon of the melt butter.
+For the pecans, combine pecans, 2 teaspoons of the maple syrup and 1 teaspoon of melted butter.
 Set aside.

-3. In a medium size bowl, combine pumpkin puree, brown sugar, remaining maple syrup, half and half, pumpkin pie spice and salt.
-Stir well to combine, then transfer to prepared baking dish and spread to an even layer.
+In a medium-size bowl, combine pumpkin puree, brown sugar, remaining maple syrup, half and half, egg, pumpkin pie spice and salt.
+Whisk well to combine, then transfer to the prepared baking dish and spread to an even layer.
 Set aside.

-4. For the crumble, combine remaining melted butter, flour, granulated sugar and brown sugar in a medium size mixing bowl.
+For the crumble, combine the remaining melted butter, flour, granulated sugar and brown sugar in a medium-sized mixing bowl.
 Stir with a fork until large crumbles form.
 Add half of the pecan mixture and stir again to combine.
 Set remaining pecans aside.

-5. Bake cobbler for 20 minutes.
+Bake the cobbler for 20 minutes.
 Remove from oven and scatter remaining pecans over the top.
 Return to oven and bake another 15-20 minutes or until crumble and pecans are golden.

 Serve warm with a scoop of vanilla ice cream.
 See "Café Tips" in post for make ahead instructions.